MaVILab-UFV/presenter-centric-dataset-SIBGRAPI-2023/README.md

 Acknowledgements
 ===

-We would like to thanks CAPES, FAPEMIG and CNPq for funding this work; [Ricson Luiz Oliveira Vilaça}(https://github.com/ricsonl) for fine-tunning the scene classification CNN; and our tireless annotators Allan Lopes, Júlia Vieira, Júlia Lopes, and Sophia Jorge.
+The authors would like to thanks CAPES, FAPEMIG, PIBIC-UFV/CNPq, CNPq, and BICJr-UFV/FAPEMIG for funding different parts of this work; [Ricson Luiz Oliveira Vilaça](https://github.com/ricsonl) for fine-tunning the scene classification CNN; and our tireless annotators Allan Lopes, Júlia Vieira, Júlia Lopes, and Sophia Jorge.

 ### Enjoy it! :smiley: